 What to wear when eloping in

 Eloping in Scotland does add some complications in terms of clothing as the weather in Scotland is rarely reliable.
 As such, you will need to have lots of back up layers just in case.
 This is true even in Summer!
-If you are planning a rustic elopement check out our what to wear when you elope guide.
+If you are planning a rustic elopement check out our guide to elopement outfits.

 Eloping in Scotland may require thermals